pdiliberto/bnkboard/README.md

 ---

-bnkdash frontend listens on port 8080
+BNKboard frontend listens on port 8080

 http://<IP ADDR>:8080 for a list of all FW policies installed